Submissions

 Should I include my name in the submission, or are submissions anonymous?

 Submissions are not anonymous.
-Please do include your name and contact details with your submission if you enter by post.
-If you enter online, these details are automatically included along with your submission.
+These details are automatically included along with your submission.
 If you wish to include a header on each page with the entry title and your name, please feel free to do so, however this is not necessary.

 I have submitted online but although I’ve completed all the steps, the status of my order is still ‘processing’.
 Does this mean you haven’t received my entry?